artis3n/cloud-hackbox/README.md

 `tcp/5901` is blocked as VNC is served from the server, however VNC does not communicate over a secure channel.
 To connect to the VNC server, you must run a SSH local port forward to the remote `5901` port.

+`tcp/5432` is blocked as the Postgres database should not be exposed beyond localhost.

 #### Usage